webis-de/small-text/README.md

 **Version 2.0.0 dev2** ([v2.0.0.dev2][changelog_2.0.0dev2]) - April 6th, 2025
   - This is a development release with the most changes so far.
 You can consider it an alpha release, which does not guarantee you stable interfaces yet, but is otherwise ready to use.
-  - Version 2.0.0 offers cleaned up interfaces, new query strategies, improved classifiers, and new functionality such as vector indices.
+  - Version 2.0.0 offers refined interfaces, new query strategies, improved classifiers, and new functionality such as vector indices.
 See the [changelog][changelog_2.0.0dev2] for a full list of changes.

 **Version 1.4.1** ([v1.4.1][changelog_1.4.1]) - August 18th, 2024
   - Bugfix release.